 - Do a stretch and folds the following way:

-- Do a stretch and fold and turn the bowl 180 degrees.
+- Do a stretch and fold and turn the bowl 180°.

-- Do a stretch and fold and turn the bowl 90 degrees.
+- Do a stretch and fold and turn the bowl 90°.

-- Do a stretch and fold and turn the bowl 180 degrees.
+- Do a stretch and fold and turn the bowl 180°.

 - Do a stretch and fold.
 Now you've done one from each direction.

-- Put a dish cloth over top and let the dough rest.
+- Put a dishcloth over the top and let the dough rest.

 Second stretch and fold – About 18:10/6.10 p.m.